PcAux-Package/PcAux/README.md

 # PcAux

 ---

+## Archive Notice

+PcAux development no longer uses this repository.
+So, the repository has been archived.

+Below, you can find the original README information for this repository.

+---

 This is the repository for the PcAux package which was formerly called "quark."

 - Licensing information is given in the [LICENSE] file.